xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 This is the *magic ingredient* that is missed by many.
 We use the `MainActivity` as our "main" function.

-Q> *What do you mean by *main function*?
+Q> *What do you mean by "main function"?
 Aren't we in Android?
-There is no "main" function here!*  Simple Java applications start with a *main* method.
+There is no "main" function here!*  \\ Simple Java applications start with a *main* method.
 The main method is where we build our objects, we combine them together forming a graph of communicating objects, and then we set them running by calling something like `run()` or `execute()`.
 Alas, when we work with complex framework, such as Java Enterprise Edition or Android, we have no control of the real "main" method.
 Oftentimes, the framework builds our objects for us, robbing us of the chance to customize them with the collaborators that we want.
 This is expecially severe in Android, where the Android framework creates all of the important Android objects such as activities and services.

-Q> *What's a TDDer to do then?*  Not to worry: we are still in control.
+Q> *What's a TDDer to do then?*  \\ Not to worry: we are still in control.
 Just treat the activity `onCreate()` method as if it was our main.
 It *is* our main.
 The trick is to use the activity just for building objects, linking them together appropriately, and letting them run.
 We keep the logic *out* of the activity, and implement all of the interesting stuff in our own objects, that are created by the activity.

 Q> *How do I test an activity?
-How do I inject dependencies in an activity?*  Normally we'd like to inject dependency in an object via its constructor.
+How do I inject dependencies in an activity?* \\Normally we'd like to inject dependency in an object via its constructor.
 But this is impossible to do to an activity, for the activity is created by the O.S. behind the scenes.
 We can't customize the constructor for an activity.
 This is not a problem if you follow the approach in our book, because
+Q>
 Q>   1.
 The activity is tested through the end-to-end acceptance tests.
 Q>   2.
 The activity contains only construction and configuration, not logic.
+Q>
-So there is no need to test many cases: if it works in the ATs, it will probably work.
+Q> So there is no need to test many cases: if it works in the ATs, it will probably work.
 We will not write unit tests for an activity.

-Q> *But, but, but, ... what if I must have logic in an activiti?*  Move it *out* of the activity in a separate object.
-Then you unit test that object.
+Q> *But, but, but, ... what if I must have logic in an activity?*  \\
+Q> Keep it *out* of the activity in a separate object.
+Then you test-drive that object.

-Q> *What is a **main partition** ?*  It is a set of code files that contain the "main" functions of our application, and the factories and the configurations.
+Q> *What is a **main partition**?*  \\
+Q> It is a set of code files that contain the "main" functions of our application, and the factories and the configurations.
 It's where all the objects of our application are created and assembled together.
+All the compile-time dependencies run from the main partition to the